 What Is a Hit-and-Run Accident?

 A hit-and-run accident occurs when a driver leaves the scene of a crash without stopping to provide contact information, assist injured victims, or report the accident.
 These collisions can involve cars, motorcycles, bicycles, pedestrians, and even parked vehicles.
+In some cases, a hit-and-run is connected to a drunk driving accident, where the driver flees to avoid arrest or criminal consequences.

 Common Reasons Drivers Flee the Scene